audrilli/Physical-Computing/README.md

-Bachleror Interaction Design
+## Bachleror Interaction Design
-Zurich School of Arts

 Physical Computing course 2022
 In this folder you find the exercises, major and minor asignment documentation

+Audrey Lohmann